andrewjacobson5/secureFTP/README.md

 encrypt.py = password hashing for encryption using bcrypt

-menu_options = help options when the user successfully logsin - ADD fuctionality for now
+menu_options = help options when the user successfully logs in - ADD fuctionality for now

 contacts.py = adds a new contact to the current user logged in

 mutual_cert.py = SSL certificates for login, sign up security

-main.py = main fole, runs the code, garbage collection
+main.py = main file, runs the code, garbage collection

 Makefile = must be used to run this program